Did you know?

 Yes, zooplankton can be dangerous to humans.
 Some of them, like crustacean zooplankton, can act as disease reservoirs.
 They typically host the bacteria that causes cholera, known as Vibrio cholera.
 They allow the bacteria to attach to their external skeletons, enhancing this disease-causing organism’s ability to survive in aquatic environments and putting the lives of millions of people at great risk.

-What happens if there is too many zooplankton?
+What happens if there are too many zooplankton?

-If too many zooplanktons are in the water, the population of harmful algae may increase significantly.
+If too many zooplankton are in the water, the population of harmful algae may increase significantly.
 Excess nutrients in the water, referred to as eutrophication, are often responsible for this.
-In most cases, the excess zooplankton covers the surface of the water, which significantly reduces the ability of sunlight and oxygen to penetrate the water.
+In most cases, their excess covers the surface of the water, which significantly reduces the ability of sunlight and oxygen to penetrate the water.
 This can disrupt the natural ecosystem.

 Do insects eat zooplankton?